vercel/commerce/site/comments.md

 I will capture any feedback here while going through the content, for the purpose of making the content as frictionless as possible, so that adoption is higher for Extend as well as any Cypress users who want to perform self-learning.

 TL, DR; the source repo is vastly different and environment variables are not possible to get to work as described.
 All the below are a consequence of that.
+I have included the .env.local file so that one can try to reproduce these issues.
 At the end, these issues can be figured out but it requires a high amount of know-how and willpower.
 We need to make it so that things work with batteries included, without having to wrestle anything.
+One should compare the below comments to the final version of the code while going through it.

 ## [Part 1- Creating a Shopify Partners Store](https://learn.cypress.io/tutorials/creating-a-shopify-partners-store)